GamalGabr/GamalGabr/README.md

 Persistence makes the abstract intuitive.

 Okay, it's time for me to step away from my old pastime of armchair philosophy!
-If you would like to consider hiring me, contact me via gamal.gabr444@outlook.com or call me on 07482993818 .
+If you would like to consider hiring me, please feel free to contact me via gamal.gabr444@outlook.com or call me on 07482993818 .